Ivancasg/Protone/README.md

 # fxpedaleffects
-Pedal effects based on STGL5000 and ESP32
+Pedal effects based on STGL5000 and ESP32 (Not finished yet)